community-scripts/ProxmoxVE/.github/CONTRIBUTOR_AND_GUIDES/CONTRIBUTING.md

    - [Shell Format](https://marketplace.visualstudio.com/items?itemName=foxundermoon.shell-format)

 ### Important Notes
 - Use [AppName.sh](https://github.com/community-scripts/ProxmoxVE/blob/main/.github/CONTRIBUTOR_AND_GUIDES/ct/AppName.sh) and [AppName-install.sh](https://github.com/community-scripts/ProxmoxVE/blob/main/.github/CONTRIBUTOR_AND_GUIDES/install/AppName-install.sh) as templates when creating new scripts.
+Final version of the script (the one you will push for review), must have all comments removed, except the ones in the file header.

 ---